pimmey/react-docs/README.md

 - `gulp sass:production` to build `react.min.css`, which is optimised with cssnano and css-mqpacker
 - `gulp jade` to build the html files.
 You need to specify which files you want to compile.
 This task also beautifies the html, making it more readable and easier to modify
 - `gulp watch` that watches for the changes in your scss files, as well as jade files and runs appropriate commands (`sass` and `jade`) accordingly
+- `gulp imagemin` to optimise the images found in `assets/images/` directory

 ## Code quality tools
 To ensure the consistency of code as well as its best practises we've decided to use two linters.
 [ESLint](http://eslint.org) for JavaScript and [scss-lint](https://github.com/brigade/scss-lint) for Sass.